-(e) Picture the driver’s car in your mind then set it on fire, or
+(e) Picture the driver’s car in your mind, then set it on fire, or

 (f) Ignore it because it is a False Negative Thought.

 Answer (a) might be dangerous.
 Chasing down the other driver to apologize may scare the other driver and cause an accident.
-Answer (b) does not apply because the other driver is within the protected class as determined by local driving laws.
+Answer (b) does not apply because the other driver is within the protected class determined by local driving laws.
 Answer (c) implies that the father has some anger problems and may need to address those issues.
 Answer (e) is more related to more significant guilt issues.
-Answer (f) is not applicable since this is a real incident and not one made up in the father’s mind.
+Answer (f) is not applicable since this is an actual incident and not one made up in the father’s mind.